cloudflare/cloudflare-docs/products/mobile-sdk/src/content/cordova/index.md

 ### ``Neumob.initWithCallback(appIds, callback)`` ###

 - - **appIds** - Your application identifiers.
 Obtain this id by registering an app at portal.neumob.com.
 Simply add your appIDs as values corresponding to the platforms.
-Platforms currently available are iOS and android.
+Platforms currently available are iOS and Android.

 - - **callback** - The callback is a optional function that can be used to verify initialization.
 It should accept 2 parameters:
   - ``initialized`` is a boolean indicating Neumob is enabled and ready to accelerate your network requests.